stirlo/thegossroom/_posts/2025-08-15-donald-trumps-granddaughter-kai-kicks-off-her-senior-year-with-back-to-school-snaps.md

 - celebrity-gossip
 - scandals
 temperature: 100
-title: "Donald Trump\u2019s granddaughter Kai kicks off her senior year with back-to-school\
+title: Donald Trump’s granddaughter Kai kicks off her senior year with back-to-school snaps
-  \ snaps"
 ---

 While the 18-year-old golfer is still a high school student, she has already committed to attending the University of Miami next year.